Small Plane Hit SUV When It Crashed On Haulover Inlet Bridge, One Person Killed, Five Injured

 MIAMI (CBSMiami) – One person was killed when a small plane struck an SUV as it crashed on the Haulover Inlet Bridge early Saturday afternoon.

-Smoke and fire could be seen rising from the wreckage at 108 Street and Collins Avenue near Haulover Beach.READ MORE: Train Like Beckham: Workout Models Soccer Icon's Routine
+Smoke and fire could be seen rising from the wreckage at 108 Street and Collins Avenue near Haulover Beach.READ MORE: 3-Month-Old Killed, 5 Others Injured In Turnpike Accident

 Video posted to Twitter by Alex Huberman shows the aftermath of the crash.